-Origin Bancorp, Inc. (the "Company" or the "Plan Sponsor") established the Plan effective as of January 1, 1992.
-The Plan is a defined contribution benefit plan.
-On November 1, 2018, the Company restated its Employee Stock Ownership Plan and Trust as the Retirement Plan, a profit-sharing plan that allows contributions under Section 401(k) of the Internal Revenue Code of 1986, as amended (the "IRC").
-Prior to the restatement, the Plan was designed to comply with Section 4975(e)(7) of the IRC and the regulations thereunder.
-The Plan is subject to the applicable provisions of the Employee Retirement Income Security Act of 1974, as amended ("ERISA").
-The Plan is administered by a Retirement Committee comprised of certain of the Company's executives and outside advisers.
+Origin Bancorp, Inc. (the "Company" or the "Plan Sponsor") established the Plan effective as of January 1, 1992, which has been subsequently amended to ensure continued compliance with Section 401(k) of the Internal Revenue Code ("IRC") of 1986, as amended.
+The Plan is a defined contribution plan.
+The Plan is subject to the applicable provisions of the Employee Retirement Income Security Act of 1974, as amended ("ERISA") and is administered by Origin Bancorp, Inc.